derekburgess/jaws/README.md

 ### JAWS Docker Container

-Currently a work in progress....
+The "harbor" directory is currently a work in progress...

 From the root directory run: